Community Mental Health Centers

-- Wellspring.
-Provides supported housing services in Louisville/Jefferson County to individuals with serious mental illness who are transitioning from an institutional setting to integrated community housing, or who are at risk for institutionalization.
+- Wellspring (http://www.wellspringky.org/).
+Provides supportive housing services in Louisville/Jefferson County to individuals with serious mental illness who are transitioning from an institutional setting to integrated community housing, or who are at risk for institutionalization.
 This includes linking clients to services and activities of their choosing, accessing subsidies, locating suitable housing, negotiating leases, acquiring household items, moving the individual into the residence, and teaching basic life skills and other skills that strengthen recovery and promote community integration.

-Projects for Assistance in Transitioning from Homelessness (PATH) Program
+Projects for Assistance in Transitioning from Homelessness Program

-The PATH Program provides federal funds from the Substance Abuse and Mental Health Services Administration to serve individuals with serious mental illness, who may have a co-occurring substance abuse disorder, and who are homeless or at imminent risk of becoming homeless.
+The PATH program supports the delivery of services and resources to individuals who have serious mental illnesses, may have a co-occurring substance use disorder, and are homeless or at imminent risk of homelessness.

 PATH funds are used to provide a menu of allowable services, including street outreach, case management, and services that are not supported by mainstream mental health programs.